devdazed/partition.io/Readme.md

       });

       /**
-       * Run our jab passing 1000 as the first parameter */ job.run(1000);
+       * Run our job passing 1000 as the first parameter */ job.run(1000);
     });